Tricia

 Fun Facts

-• The name Tricia surged in popularity in Australia during the 1960s and 1970s.
+• The name Tricia was particularly popular in Australia during the 1960s and 1970s, reflecting trends influenced by British and American media.

 Personality Traits